mwiget/vmxdocker/README.md

 --env MEM="<megabytes>"
 Optional.
-Set the amount of memory in MB given to the vPFE image. default is 5000.
+Set the amount of memory in MB given to the vPFE image. default is 8000 (15.1F requires at least 8GB).
 The vRE image is hard set in launch.sh to 2000MB.

 --env VCPU="<count>"
 Optional.
 Set the number of vCPU to be used by the vPFE.
 Default is 5.